 Cocos Island presents the same diving challenges as any other Pacific, Indian or Red Sea diving location.
 Cocos, however, is not recommended for inexperienced divers because it is an open ocean destination that requires advanced open water diving skills.

-Please note, the minimum required level of certification to dive at Cocos is Open Water with the additional Specialties of Deep & Night Diver.
+Please note, the minimum required level of certification to dive at Cocos is Open Water and we strongly recommend having at least the Specialties of Deep & Night Diver.
 We also recommend having a minimum of 25 hours of diving experience.

 Most dives are at depths deeper than 60 feet / 18 meters.
 At Cocos currents and visibility can be entirely different in just a few hours.
 Please note, the dive guide will always be the final authority as to whether a passenger can do any specific dive.

 Malpelo Island can offer more challenging conditions.
 Please note, at this time we are not scheduling regular trips to Malpelo.